anandwana001/exoplayer-example/README.md

 `ClippingMediaSource(mediaSource, 120000000, 150000000)`
 Pass the media source and start and end position in microseconds from where you have to clip the video.

-## ExoPlayer with Notification
-`BasicAudioPlayerWithNotification` here, I had added the Service to play audio when app is not visible to the user.
-It shows the media control in notificaiton panel.
-Screen has player view to control the playlist and also a text to show the title, description and image of the current playing song.
-Used `LiveData`.

-## How does ExoPlayer works under the hood

 ## What is DASH
 Dynamic Adaptive Streaming over HTTP (DASH) so what is Adaptive Streaming first?